In 12 years, the price of Bitcoin has gone from $0.0008 to nearly $69,000, only to crash back down to below $20,000 in 2022.

 Starting in October 2020, just before its 10th birthday, Bitcoin started skyrocketing in price.
 By December it reached $20k, then $40k in January, until finally peaking at nearly $65k in April.

-What happened, and why hasn’t Bitcoin seen a meteoric rise quite like this before?
+What happened, and why hadn’t Bitcoin seen a meteoric rise quite like this before?

 Theories abound, but Cointelegraph has the best overall take:

-- Institutional investors are finally onboard.
-Many companies have turned a hail mary Bitcoin investment into tens of millions almost overnight.
+- Institutional investors were finally onboard.
+Many companies turned a hail-mary Bitcoin investment into tens of millions almost overnight.
 Risky or not, those kinds of returns are impossible to ignore.
-C-Suite executives that support Bitcoin can no longer be written off as radicals or mere “evangelists” any longer: their beliefs are validated in part by Morgan Stanley, which now allows its wealthier clients access to Bitcoin in their portfolios.
+C-Suite executives who supported Bitcoin could no longer be written off as radicals or mere “evangelists” any longer: their beliefs were validated in part by Morgan Stanley, which now allowed its wealthier clients access to Bitcoin in their portfolios.

-- It’s gone mainstream.
-Put simply, Google searches for “Bitcoin” reached an all-time high in 2020, indicating heightened crypto literacy and logically, increased demand.
+- It went mainstream.
+Put simply, Google searches for “Bitcoin” reached an all-time high in 2020, indicating heightened crypto literacy and, logically, increased demand.

-- Emerging markets are getting in on the action.
-According to Cointelegraph, Luno, a crypto exchange for foreign markets, has seen purchase volumes triple among retail investors in Nigeria, South Africa, Malaysia, and Indonesia.
+- Emerging markets were getting in on the action.
+According to Cointelegraph, Luno, a crypto exchange for foreign markets, saw purchase volumes triple among retail investors in Nigeria, South Africa, Malaysia, and Indonesia.